 The Company shares management, administrative assistance and facilities and other technical personnel with DDI.
 This is not covered by a written agreement.
 The costs charged to DDI are equal to the costs incurred by the Company.
-During the first quarter of 2014, the Company charged DDI for overhead and personnel charges in the amount of \$nil (\$41,460 in 2013).
+During the first two quarters of 2014, the Company charged DDI for overhead and personnel charges in the amount of \$nil (\$41,460 in 2013).
 At December 31, 2012, due to adverse market conditions which management perceived were affecting the value of DDI's shares, the Company decided to record a provision against the receivable from DDI in the amount of \$648,805.
 During 2013, DDI repaid \$91,477 of these loans.
-At March 31, 2014 and at December 31, 2013, the receivable balance was \$1,310,152.
+At June 30, 2014 and at December 31, 2013, the receivable balance was \$1,310,152.
 The entire receivable balance is subject to a loan agreement dated January 1, 2013.
-Under the loan agreement, interest is charged at 5% compounded annually and there are is no set repayment date.
+Under the loan agreement, interest is charged at 5% per annum compounded annually and the loan matures on January 2, 2016.
+Prior to January 1, 2013, there was no set repayment date for the due from related party loan and the loan was non-interest bearing.
 Due to the uncertainty of collection, this interest has not been accrued in these consolidated financial statements.
-The agreement also contains a conversion provision whereby KWG can convert the amount of the loan outstanding including any accrued but unpaid interest thereon, or any portion thereof, into common shares of the Company at a rate of \$0.05 per common share.
+The agreement also contains a conversion provision whereby KWG can convert the amount of the loan outstanding including any accrued but unpaid interest thereon, or any portion thereof, into common shares of DDI at a rate of \$0.05 per common share.
 This debt is secured by a general security agreement over the assets of DDI.